Cort L300VF Acoustic Guitar

 This new guitar is an affordable tribute to acoustic guitars of the '30s (i.e. vintage Martin guitars), which are considered by many as the golden era of acoustic guitar making.

 Guitars from the '30s are sought after because of their top notch wood and build.
 Big name guitar manufacturers easily put a high premium on reproduction models that are based on designs from this era.
 Thankfully, Cort Guitars was somehow able to get inspiration from the old design while keeping the price tag accessible.
 The L300VF is part of Cort's Luce series, a collection of instruments that take classic guitar design as their inspiration.

 For its price tag, this new guitar comes with tone woods found only on expensive instruments.
-It sports an all-solid wood OM body construction, with solid Adirondack spruce top supported by solid mahogany back and sides.
+It sports an OM body construction, with solid Adirondack spruce top complemented by solid mahogany back.
 Even the scalloped X bracing is made from Adirondack spruce!
 Adding to the guitar's vintage flair is the tortoise body binding and "Teardrop Wildcat Yellow" pickguard.

 The neck is made of mahogany and topped by a rosewood fretboard.
 It has a 25.3" scale length and a nut width of 45mm.
 Traditional white dot inlays serve as fretboard markers.
 Grover Vintage Tuners complete the '30s appearance of the Cort L300VF, not to mention that they also keep the strings in tune.